A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 On October 19, 1991, hundreds of people converged on the former campus of the Bible Institute for a large flea market and auction.
 Because

-the new campus was smaller, many items could not be used and were sold.
+the new campus was smaller, many items could not be used and were sold at bargain prices.

 The most difficult part of the move to Wallsee for us, was the fact that we would no longer be working with the students.
-I continued to
+We both really

 ANOTHER HOPE DASHED